No longer do parents have to accept their child’s eye will just worsen over time. We provide myopia management therapy to slow down the progression.

 Typically, this condition develops during childhood when the eyeball is going through periods of rapid growth.
-It may continue to progress quickly until early adulthood where the eye tends to stabilize and the condition progresses more slowly.
+It may continue to progress quickly until early adulthood when the eye tends to stabilize.
 Childhood myopia is usually diagnosed between the ages of 5 and 7.

 Prevalence of Myopia

-Unfortunately, myopia is not only common but also growing in prevalence.
-Currently, it is estimated that as much as 25% of the world (1.5 billion people) are considered myopic, and that number is expected to grow to 50% by 2050.
+Unfortunately, myopia is common and growing in prevalence.
+Currently, it is estimated that as much as 25% of the world (1.5 billion people) are considered myopic, and the number is expected to grow to 50% by 2050.

-Although several factors may be contributing to this growing number, researchers and eye doctors agree that a major factor is eye fatigue from the increasing amount of close-up work we do, including using computers, phones, and tablets, reading, and studying.
-Additionally, less time spent outdoors may also contribute to the increasing diagnosis of myopia in patients.
-Essentially, we are spending more time looking at objects closer to our faces and less time allowing our eyes to focus on those far away.
+Researchers and eye doctors agree that a major factor is eye fatigue from the increasing amount of close-up work we do (using computers, phones, and tablets, reading, and studying).
+Less time spent outdoors may also contribute to the diagnosis of myopia in patients.
+Essentially, we are spending more time looking at objects closer to our faces and less time allowing our eyes to focus on those further away.

 How to Manage Myopia

-Myopia management involves a series of treatments where our team works to slow down the progression of myopia.
-Primarily, this treatment works to change the structure of the eye by reducing stress and fatigue, which are significant factors in the development and progression of myopia.
+Myopia management involves a series of treatments that work to slow down the progression of myopia.
+Primarily, this treatment involves changing the structure of the eye by reducing stress and fatigue, which are significant factors in the development and progression of myopia.

-We understand that every patient is different and offer several different treatment options that are customized to you and your unique needs.
+With each patient having unique needs, we offer several different treatment options that are customized to each patient.

 Myopia management treatments may include: